a. Media Manipulation is Designed to Stimulate Hormones.

 Scientists have observed that the lower frontal lobes of the brain light up with activity during a perceived funny situation.
 People who have suffered strokes in that region appear to lose their sense of humor.

 c.
-Specific Fears Attributed to Media Manipulatoin
+Specific Fears Attributed to Media Manipulation

 3. Fear of Snakes.
-Fear of snakes is the number one fear according to a Gallup poll.
+According to a Gallup poll, fear of snakes is the number one fear.
 The movie studios intentionally make the snakes the villains in every movie and enlarge the size.
-A few movies include: Anaconda®, all Indian Jones® movies, all of the Harry Potter® movies, Clash of the Titans®, Snake on a Plane®, Venom®, Jungle Book®, Serpent®, Them That Follow®, Snake Woman®, Hard Target®, Ssssss®, and many more.
+A few films include Anaconda®, all Indian Jones® movies, all of the Harry Potter® movies, Clash of the Titans®, Snake on a Plane®, Venom®, Jungle Book®, Serpent®, Them That Follow®, Snake Woman®, Hard Target®, Ssssss®, and many more.

 4. Fear of Heights.
-Fear of heights is the third most common according to a Gallup poll.
-The most widely broadcast images of the 9-11 attack was of people falling from the twin towers.
-These images were rebroadcasted thousands of times by the various networks.
-A few movies include: Vertigo®, Falling from Height® Acrophobia® Man on Wire®, Cliffhanger®, Eraser®, Detatched®, Mount Rushmore®, Heights®, Pacific Heights®, and many more.
+According to a Gallup poll, fear of heights is the third most common.
+The most widely broadcast images of the 9-11 attack were of people falling from the twin towers.
+These images were rebroadcasted thousands of times by various networks.
+A few movies include Vertigo®, Falling from Height® Acrophobia® Man on Wire®, Cliffhanger®, Eraser®, Detached®, Mount Rushmore®, Heights®, Pacific Heights®, and many more.

 5. Fear of Closed Spaces.
 Claustrophobia is the fourth most common fear, according to a Gallup poll.
 A few movies include Room®, Stuck-In® Buried® The Cave®, Underwater®, Claustrophobia®, Devil®, Panic Room®, The Descent®, Misery®, Body Double®, and many more.